getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 Create a new note

-*   Creates a new context depending notes-plain-text-file with an YAML metadata header.
+*   Creates a new context-dependent notes-plain-text-file with an YAML metadata header.

 Edit notes